LudoBermejo/dev.ludobermejo.es/_posts/2016-04-12-Capture-blocks-code.markdown

 author: Ludo Bermejo
 categories: ES2015
 tags:	es2015
-cover:  "assets/default_parameters.jpg"
+cover:  "assets/CodeBlocksCapture.jpg"
 ---

-Just a quick update to show you my new tool.
+Just a quick update to show you a new tool I'm working on.
 You may know the difficulties that every developer on linkedin: you can't put a valid block of code because Linkedin doesn't have styles for them.
 So you can only do two things:

 - Put the code in cursive or similar style
 - Put an image instead the code